 - Types of cryptocurrency wallets

 What is a cryptocurrency wallet?

-A cryptocurrency wallet is what you use to store your crypto coins.
+It’s what you use to store your crypto coins.

-What is the need of a cryptocurrency wallet?
+Why do I need a cryptocurrency wallet?

 A brief history of crypto wallets

 “Because it is a full node, the client must download the entire (currently 6 gigabytes) blockchain to operate, which can take up to a few days the first time you start the client and several minutes to an hour every time you start the client afterward, if you do not keep it running constantly.”